 Development planning is a cyclical process that identifies trends and the resources needed to ensure the future delivery of mission-critical services.
-Planning focuses on critical functions; therefore, the highest priorities are determined by the functions critical to the agency's mission, along with new and likely trends facing the Other agency. functions that support these critical functions are assigned the next highest priority, and so on. result of As а the planning, agency's capacity to meet future stakeholder needs increases.
+Planning focuses on critical functions; therefore, the highest priorities are determined by the functions critical to the agency's mission, along with new and likely trends facing the agency.
+Other functions that support these critical functions are assigned the next highest priority, and so on. a result of As planning, the agency's capacity to meet future stakeholder needs increases.